EDemerzel/drag_drop_base64/README.md

-# Drag and Drop Zip and Base64 Encoder
+# Drag and Drop Zip and Base64 Encoder with Encryption

-A PyQt5 GUI application for drag-and-drop ZIP compression and Base64 encoding/decoding.
+A PyQt5 GUI application for drag-and-drop ZIP compression and Base64 encoding/decoding with optional AES encryption.

 ## Features